susliky/R-project/README.md

-# firstR
-R code attempts
+# R profect for Cognitive linguistics